 The trip leader is still responsible for the care of the children, even when they are under the guidance of an instructor or guide.
+They should supervise their group at all times.

 Teachers are acting in the place of the parent, when they take children off site.
 Consequently, they must consider whether they are acting in a manner, or allowing an activity, which would be authorised by a parent in their place.